Sensor Data Collection with MATLAB Mobile

 Horizontal Accuracy in meters defined by a circle around the latitude and longitude

-When you tap a sensor, the measurement readings begin and are displayed below the buttons in the order in which you select the sensors.
-In this example, Acceleration and Orientation have been selected.
+When you turn on a sensor, the measurement readings begin and are displayed in each sensor's section.
+In this example, Acceleration and Magnetic Field are turned on.

-After you have selected one or more sensors, use the Start button to send the data to MATLAB on the MathWorks cloud.
-See Stream Sensor Data with Sensor Controls (MATLAB Mobile for iOS).
+After you have turned on one or more sensors, use the Start button to log data.
+To send the data to MATLAB on the MathWorks Cloud instead, go to the sensor settings and change the Stream to setting.
+See Stream Sensor Data with Mobile Device Controls.

 You can also start the transmission of data from MATLAB programmatically using the